 BACKGROUND: Epstein-Barr virus infection shows variety of clinical features.
-Chronic fashion of the disease, called chronic Epstein-Barr virus infection, and acute aggressive manifestation of the disease, Epstein-Barr virus infection, and acute aggressive manifestation of the disease, Epstein-Barr virus infection, Burt virus infection one sometimes show coronary dilatation resembling that of Kawasaki disease.
+Chronic fashion of the disease, called chronic Epstein-Barr virus infection, and acute aggressive manifestation of the disease, Epstein-Barr virus-associated hemophagocytic syndr ome sometimes show coronary dilatation resembling that of Kawasaki disease.
 In this study, we demonstrated coronary arterial lesions in patients with Epstein-Barr virus infection.
-METHOD: Four patients with Epstein-Barr virus infection herarcteristics, laboratory data, and echocardiographic findings were selucied in the study.
-Clinical characteristics, laboratory data, and echocardiographic findings were studied according to the hospital records.
+METHOD: Four patients with Epstein-Barr virus infection were selected in the study.
+Clinical characteristics, laboratory data, and echocardiograhpic findings were studied according to the hospital records.
 RESULT: Patients were aged from 1 to 15 years old.
 The distribution of gender was three girls and one boy.
 Clinical diagn osis was chronic Epstein-Barr virus infection in two patients and hemophagocytic syndrome in the remains.
-All four patients suffered coronary artery is linear.
+All four patients suffered coronary arterial dilatation which were demonstrated by echocardiography.
+The shape of coronary artery is linear.
 Corona r y aneurysm like Kawasaki disease were not observed.
 A 15 year-old boy with chronic Epstein-Barr virus infection suffered coronary dilatation and dilated cardiomyopathy.
 The patient died of cardiac failure.
-His autopsy revealed prominent lymphocytic inf it ration in the myocardium but no inflammatory cells in coronary artery.
-Ten year-old girl with hemophagocytic syndrome also showed coronary dilatation.
-She died of aggressive onset of hemophagocytic syndrome.
-Six year-old girl field of interstitial pneumonia.
-CONCLUSIONS: Epstein-Barr virus infection sometimes shows coronary artery dilatation in ke Awasak i disease.
-The chocardiographic morphology of coronary lesion is not aneurysm but dilatation in our cases.
+His autopsy revealed prominent lymphocytic inf ilt rat tion in the myocardium but no inflammatory cells in coronary artery.
+Ten year-old girl with hemophagocytic syndrome also showed coronary dilatation at the onset.
+One year-old girl with hemophagocytic syndrome also showed coronary dilatation sometimes shows coronary artery dilatation like Kawasak i diseas e.
+The echocardiographic morphology of coronary lesion is not aneurysm but dilatation in our cases.
 Autopsy findings did not suggest acute inflammation around coronary artery.
-Coronary lesion sma quadvance silently.
-Once the coronary lesions obser v ed, close cardiac follow up should be held.
+Coronary lesions may advance silently.
+Once the coronary lesions observe eardiac follow up should be held.